sposso/Semantic-Reconstruction-using-fNIRS-signal/README.md

 # Semantic-Reconstruction-using-fNIRS-signal
 Semantic reconstruction of language from non-invasive brain recordings aims to decode the meaning of the words or sentences from neural activity patterns recorded using non-invasive neuroimaging techniques such as functional near-infrared spectroscopy (fNIRS).
 Previous studies have demonstrated that fNIRS contains information for language decoding.
 Unlike the classification approach that restricts the decoding capability of the models to a predefined set, we train our  model (referred to as "decoder")  to reconstruct the original vector representation of certain perceived concepts from the neural activity.
-In this study, we use Bidirectional Long Short-Term Memory (BiLSTM)-based decoder that learns to map from neural activation back to the stimuli domain.
+In this study, we use a Bidirectional Long Short-Term Memory (BiLSTM)-based decoder that learns to map from neural activation back to the stimuli domain.
 The decoding performance of the BiLSTM-based decoder is measured by computing the matching score between the generated output and the ground truth.

 ## fNIRS Data description: